mokadi-suryaprasad/kubernetes-notes/Kubernetes-errors/README.md

 5. If needed, increase restart delays using `restartPolicy` settings.

-6. # OOMKilled - What It Means and How to Fix It
+# 6.OOMKilled - What It Means and How to Fix It

 ## What is OOMKilled?
 `OOMKilled` is an error that happens when a container is using too much memory, and the system forcefully stops (kills) it.
 This means the container exceeded its memory limit.